WCCR (AM): AM 1260 The Rock

 On December 24, 2014, the station was sold to St. Peter the Rock Media, a nonprofit company created by former Akron attorney Patrick D'Andrea and Cleveland attorney Gerald Monroe.
 They announced the station would become an EWTN Radio affiliate, with a Catholic format under the branding AM 1260 The Rock - returning it to its prior format before the Radio Disney buyout.
 The new ownership group originally targeted April 2015 for the format switch, but later was changed for May.
 On April 24, 2015, WWMK disaffiliated from Radio Disney, and went silent.
 St. Peter the Rock Media took over the station on May 4, upon consummation of the purchase from Radio Disney at a price of $895,000.
-On May 7, 2015, the station changed the call sign to WCCR and began its new format.
+On May 7, 2015, the station changed the call sign to WCCR, and a few days later on May 11, the station began its format.

+St. Peter the Rock Media announced their purchase of WEOL in Elyria–Lorain on May 31, 2025, for an undisclosed amount; WEOL is expected to become a WCCR repeater upon the sale's consummation.